 *Due to client data protection and business secret, we are not allowed to specify the bank.

-Being a development company first, we covered a wider range of processes by integrating RPA with our custom software and AI modules such as websites & APIs, OCR or text processing.
+The bank got our full assistance with the detection of processes suitable for automation, development of the robots, as well as our ongoing support.
+Being a development company first, we covered a wider range of processes by integrating RPA with our custom software and AI modules.